gleizernicole/projetch200/periodictable/src/README.md

 # 🧪 Interactive Periodic Table for S&P Package

+## 🎓 Project background

+### The problem

-This project is part of a programming assignment focused on the s and p blocks of the periodic table.
-It provides Python tools to generate the table structure and perform element-related utilities.
+In the third semester of the Chemistry bachelor at EPFL students are required to take a course on the chemistry of s and p block elements of the periodic table.

 ---